Research Topics

 Avatar Communication Support

 Research on “avatars,” where humans remotely operate robots or CG characters to make conversations and activities, has been ongoing in various fields.
-Recently, it has become more prominent at online culture, as seen with VTubers who uses CG avatars to communicate.
-Enabling virtualized conversations with CG avatars is promising so that it can serve to relaxing people’s time and place constraints, protecting privacy, and supporting social participation for people with mobility issues.
+Recently, it has become more prominent in online culture, as seen with VTubers who use CG avatars to communicate.
+Enabling virtualized conversations with CG avatars is promising as it can serve to relax people’s time and place constraints, protect privacy, and support social participation for people with mobility issues.

 Despite its potential, conversations using CG avatars still face challenges and limitations, preventing widespread adoption.
 Our lab leverages its long-time expertise in CG agent dialogue systems for human-machine dialogue to study CG avatar communication support.